 Need some free body fonts?

 The ones I mentioned up above are premium fonts, but you can also try these free, almost as good alternatives.
+I have a list of 27 free fonts to use in your book formatting HERE.

 Of course there are other lovely fonts to choose from.
 But your book formatting is not a place to do a lot of experimenting or risk-taking.
 Some fonts have just a tad more character that may align more closely with a specific book… but unless you’re a designer – and even then! – you should probably go with one of these to be safe.